I’m a reality TV producer.

 If you've been a victim of Marianne Smyth email me.
 I can help you.
 ConArtistMarianneSmyth@gmail.com Or Call/Text 213-394-2488

-When Con Artist Marianne Smyth showed up in court on crutches for her preliminary hearing, an obvious attempt to curry sympathy from the judge, it left bystanders laughing at her latest scam.
+When Con Artist Marianne Smyth showed up to court on crutches for her preliminary hearing, an obvious attempt to curry sympathy from the judge, it left bystanders laughing at her latest scam.
 KABC Eyewitness News Reporter Rob Hayes was at the courthouse and confronted the accused con artist.

 Been Victimized?
 E-MAIL ME: